arsharankumar/GreenSentinel/README.md

 <details>

-Thw web app is already deployed.
+The web app is already deployed.
 Just click the link below to visit:
 ```
 https://greensentinel-70472.web.app/
 ```